Javed Siddiqi

 Javed Siddiqi (born 1962) is a Canadian neurosurgeon.
 Siddiqi attended the University of Western Ontario, where he got an undergraduate degree in neurophysiology, later becoming a Rhodes scholar, getting a DPhill in International Relations at Christ Church, Oxford, before returning to the University of Western Ontario School of Medicine to acquire an M.D.
+Afterwards, he would go on to do a skull base and vascular fellowship under Dr. Gazi Yaşargil at the University of Arkansas.
 In 1996 Siddiqi moved to the Inland Empire to being practice at Arrowhead Regional Medical Center.
 Siddiqi currently serves as the Chair of Surgery/Neurosurgery at the California University of Science and Medicine.
+Siddiqi is the founder, and editor-in-chief of the medical journal "Contemporary Reviews in Neurology and Neurosurgery".